-Children are taught to read using the "Jolly Phonics" scheme.
-In order to support the seven areas of learning and development there is access to the computer, interactive screen, tape recorders, CD players and programmable toys.
-The pupils in the EYFS have ballet included within the timetable, Reception study sculpture with the Art teacher, Nursery and Kindergarten have Music with the specialist teacher and French is introduced in Nursery and continued until the end of KS3.
+Children are taught to read using the Phonics scheme.
+In order to support the seven areas of learning and development there is access to the computer, interactive screen, CD players and programmable toys.

 a) that all pupils have the opportunity to learn and make progress.